sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter4.md

 HAVING COUNT(title) > 10;
 ```

-will show only those years in which more than 10 films were released.
+shows only those years in which more than 10 films were released.

 <hr>
 What does the `HAVING` keyword let you do?